 1. Special meetings may be called by the mayor or by three members of the City Council, the object of which shall be submitted to the Council in writing.
 The call and object, as well as the disposition thereof, shall be entered upon the journal by the city clerk.
 On filing the call for a special meeting, the city clerk shall notify the council members of the special meeting, stating the time and its purpose.
-Notice of a special meeting need not be given to a Council member known to be out of the state or physically unable to be present.
-A majority of the members of the City Council shall constitute a quorum for the transaction of business, but a smaller number may adjourn from day to day and the absent members shall be sent for and compelled to attend.
+Notice of a special meeting need not be given to a Council members of the City Council shall constitute a quorum for the transaction of business, but a smaller number may adjourn from day to day and com sent members shall be sent for and compelled to attend.